Programs Policy

 Purpose

 A library program is defined as a public activity sponsored or co-sponsored by the Boulder Junction Public Library occurring in the library, in the Boulder Junction Community Center or at an offsite location.
-Library programs are library resources that provide information, education and recreation to library patrons and the community.
+Library programs are library resources that provide information, education and recreation to library patrons and the community at no cost to participants.
 Library programs should provide “for the interest, information and enlightenment of all people of the community the library serves”, as stated in Article 1 of the Library Bill of Rights.

 Policy